Hobbes-Yong/learning-git/readme1.txt

 Git tracks changes of files.
 add modify 1
 o
-Creating a new branch is quick.
+Creating a new branch is quick & simple.

+ssssgggg